The Intellectual Property Review: Brazil

 - colours and their names, except when arranged or combined in an unusual and distinctive manner; and

-- names, prizes or symbols of sporting, artistic, cultural, social, political, economic or technical official or officially recognised events, as well as imitations likely to cause confusion, save when authorised by the competent authority or entity promoting the event.
+- names, prizes, or symbols of sporting, artistic, cultural, social, political, economic, or technical official or officially recognised events, as well as imitations likely to cause confusion, except when authorised by the competent authority or entity promoting the event.

 Nevertheless, the BIPL also provides protection for the owners of trademarks not yet registered with the Brazilian Patent and Trademark Office (BPTO).
 One example of this protection is the right of prior use.
-This right applies to any person who, in good faith, at the date of priority or the filing date of the application, has been using an identical or similar mark for at least six months, in Brazil, to distinguish or certify a product or service that is identical, similar or akin.
-Such person has a preferential right to registration.
+This right applies to any person who, in good faith, at the date of priority or the filing date of the application, has been using an identical or similar mark for at least six months in Brazil to distinguish or certify a product or service that is identical, similar or akin.
+That person has a preferential right to registration.

-Another example is the protection afforded to trademarks that are well known in their field of activity, as per Article 6 bis (1) of the Paris Convention.
-Well-known trademarks are given special protection, independently of whether they have been previously filed or registered in Brazil.
+Another example is the protection afforded to trademarks that are well known in their field of activity (see Article 6 bis (1) of the Paris Convention).
+Well-known trademarks are given special protection independently of whether they have been previously filed or registered in Brazil.
 The BPTO has powers to reject ex officio a trademark application that wholly or partially reproduces or imitates a well-known trademark.
-On the other hand, in the event of the owner of a well-known trademark filing an opposition or an administrative nullity action based on its well-known trademark, it has a period of 60 days commencing with the filing of the opposition or administrative nullity action in which to file an application for the registration in Brazil of its well-known mark.
+On the other hand, in the event of the owner of a well-known trademark filing an opposition or an administrative nullity action based on its well-known trademark, it has a period of 60 days commencing on the filing of the opposition or administrative nullity action in which to file an application for the registration in Brazil of its well-known mark.

-The BIPL also prescribes that signs that imitate or reproduce, wholly or in part, a third-party mark of which the applicant could not be unaware, owing to the commercial activity in which he or she engages, are not registerable as trademarks, if the sign is intended to distinguish a product or service that is identical, similar or akin to that covered by the existing mark and is likely to cause confusion or association with such third-party mark.
+The BIPL also prescribes that signs that imitate or reproduce, wholly or in part, a third-party mark of which the applicant could not be unaware, owing to the commercial activity in which they engage, are not registerable as trademarks if the sign is intended to distinguish a product or service that is identical, similar or akin to that covered by the existing mark and is likely to cause confusion or association with the third-party mark.
 As a consequence, the BIPL enables the owner of a trademark that has not yet been filed or registered in Brazil to challenge third parties who attempt to register similar or identical trademarks.
-Similar to the situation mentioned above, the owner of the trademark has a 60-day term in which to file an application for registration of his or her mark in Brazil, with said period commencing upon the date he or she filed the opposition or administrative nullity action.
+Similar to the situation mentioned above, the owner of the trademark has a 60-day term in which to file an application for registration of their mark in Brazil, with the period commencing on the date they filed the opposition or administrative nullity action.

-When applying for registration in Brazil there is no need to claim prior use or to submit proof of use of the trademark.
-Multi-class applications are not currently allowed in Brazil; however, due to the country's accession to the Madrid Protocol, it will be possible to file a trademark application in Brazil in more than one class when the BPTO implements the system, which was scheduled to occur on 9 March 2020, but was postponed and a new date has not been announced yet.
+When applying for registration in Brazil, there is no need to claim prior use or to submit proof of use of the trademark.
+Multi-class applications are not currently allowed in Brazil; however, because of the country's accession to the Madrid Protocol, it will be possible to file a trademark application in Brazil in more than one class when the BPTO implements the system, which was scheduled to occur on 9 March 2020 but which was postponed and a new date has not been announced yet.

-The trademark registration remains in effect for 10 years commencing with the date of its grant, and may be renewed for equal and successive periods.
+The trademark registration remains in effect for 10 years commencing on the date of its grant and may be renewed for equal and successive periods.

 The BIPL establishes two types of patents: patents of invention and utility models.

-Further to Article 8, an invention is eligible for patent protection if it satisfies the requirements of novelty, inventive step and industrial application.
+According to Article 8, an invention is eligible for patent protection if it satisfies the requirements of novelty, an inventive step and industrial application.

-An object of practical use or any part thereof is patentable as a utility model, provided it is capable of industrial application, presents a new form or arrangement and involves an inventive act that results in functional improvement in its use or manufacture.
-The requirement of inventive step in utility models requires a lesser degree of inventiveness.
+An object of practical use or any part thereof is patentable as a utility model, provided that it is capable of industrial application, presents a new form or arrangement, and involves an inventive act that results in functional improvement in its use or manufacture.
+The requirement of an inventive step in utility models requires a lesser degree of inventiveness.

-The term of protection of patents of invention is 20 years and of utility models 15 years, commencing with the filing date of the respective application before the BPTO.
-The law prescribes, however, that the term will not be less than 10 years for a patent of invention and seven years for a utility model, commencing with the date of granting, save where the BPTO is prevented from carrying out the substantive examination of the application owing to a duly evidenced judicial dispute or for reasons of force majeure.
+The term of protection of patents of invention is 20 years and of utility models 15 years, commencing on the filing date of the respective application before the BPTO.
+The law prescribes, however, that the term will not be less than 10 years for a patent of invention and seven years for a utility model, commencing on the date of granting, except where the BPTO is prevented from carrying out substantive examination of the application owing to a duly evidenced judicial dispute or for reasons of force majeure.

-Inventions that are contrary to morality, customs or public safety, policy and health are not patentable.
-Neither are the following:
+Inventions that are contrary to morality, customs, or public safety, policy and health are not patentable, nor are the following: